Mountain Trails & Conditions

 Pipestone Canyon & Bowen Mountain

-Rim trail has several large areas of erosion and the overlook is currently closed for nesting birds.
-Expect to hike bike through washouts.
+Pipestone Rim trail has several significant areas of erosion requiring pushing your bike through those areas.
 A great spring and autumn ride.
 In the summer months, grasses get tall and rattlesnakes are often out.
 Recommended for adventurous riders only!
 Discover Pass required to park on state lands.
 No pass required for riding.
 Electric assist bikes not allowed.

 Rendezvous Basin Trails